salad days: when to eat a pile of leaves, and when to avoid them

 To be fair, it’s easy to make a shitty salad.
 I didn’t know about delicious, crave-able salads until I hit the second decade of my life.

-It’s a salad stifled, made slightly more redeemable with croutons and a sprinkle of cheese, but with so much more potential.
-If you’re genuinely into this, keep enjoying it, by all means, but please know there is a whole world of balanced, interesting flavors and textures waiting for you, should you step over the threshold.
+That combination is a salad stifled, made slightly more redeemable with croutons and a sprinkle of cheese, but with so much more potential.
+If you’re genuinely into this, keep enjoying it, by all means, but please know there is a whole world of balanced, interesting salads with delicious flavors and varied textures waiting for you, should you step over the threshold.

 If not, I get it.
-I wasn’t even willing to try salads until my early 20’s, a time in my life that revolved around work, community college, high highs, and low lows.
-A studio arts student at the time, I’d just finished up the morning in my school’s ceramics workshop.
+I wasn’t even willing to try salads until my early 20’s, a chaotic time in my life that revolved around work, community college, high highs, and low lows.
+Working toward a studio arts major at the time, I’d just finished up the morning in a ceramics workshop.
 A friend and I both had the afternoon off and met up at a spot along the river between Pittsburgh’s 10th St. and Birmingham St. bridges.
-A few steps off the train tracks and a quick descent brought us to a concrete slab platform along the river’s edge, about 10 feet above the water.
+A few steps off the train tracks and a quick descent brought us to a concrete slab platform along the Monongahela River’s edge, about 10 feet above the water.
 The platforms were probably useful in commerce once, but at some point became relegated to grounds for youthful shenanigans, as evidenced by the colorful graffiti, cigarette butts, and empty bottles scattered around.

-Then and now, that river’s not the kind you swim in unless you’re open to making yourself host to a colorful assortment of rashes.
-You’d sit on the slab, jaggin’ arahnd with friends, and watch the water glisten under the city’s buildings, traffic, and trees.
+Then and now, the rivers of downtown Pittsburgh aren’t the kind you swim in unless you’re open to making yourself host to a colorful assortment of rashes.
+You’d go to the river to sit on the concrete slab, jaggin’ arahnd with friends, and watch the water glisten under the city’s buildings, traffic, and trees.
 The view was, and probably still is, an equal mix of grace and grit.
 Somehow it didn’t smell bad.

-In retrospect, it wasn’t a safe setting, especially at night, but we were young with partially developed brains and oftentimes enough drugs in our systems to barely care.
+In retrospect, it wasn’t a safe setting, especially at night, but we were young with partially developed brains and oftentimes enough OE or Mickey’s in our systems to barely care.
 Here and there, people would bring instruments and sing.
 Depending on where we were along the river, sometimes we’d build small fires, either for ambiance or warmth.
+Sometimes we’d have to scatter because of the police

-This particular day was during the very beginning of Autumn, one of the best times to roam around Pittsburgh.
-We talked, rolled a few spliffs, lazily puffed on them, then lay on our backs and watched the leaves of all colors get rustled by the calm wind, listening to the water sound like water in the background.
-After I don’t know how long, my friend sat up and pulled an expertly wrapped sandwich and a small plastic clamshell of salad out of his backpack.
-He offered me some and I told him I didn’t do salads.
+This particular day was during the very beginning of autumn, one of the best times to roam around Pittsburgh.
+We talked, rolled a few spliffs, lazily puffed on them, then lay on our backs and watched the leaves of all colors get rustled by the calm wind, listening to the river in the background.
+After I don’t know how long, my friend sat up, reached into his backpack, and pulled an expertly wrapped sandwich and a small plastic clamshell of salad out.
+He offered me some and I told him I wasn’t into salads.
 He insisted.
-I was hesitant but also hungry and didn’t have anything to eat on hand.
+I was hesitant, but also hungry and didn’t have anything to eat on hand, so I buckled.
+Worth noting here how rare it is to be peer pressured in an isolated setting by a heavily tattooed, mohawk and leather laden man in his mid-20’s to taste a salad.
+There are some good ones out there.

 New food experiences can open us or close us.
 That day by the river, a new world of flavors opened up to me.
 But now, working as a RD, just because I like salads more than I used to doesn’t mean that I promote suffering through them just for the nutrients.

-Complex associations have formed around salads because they’re often considered one of the quintessential “healthy” food.
+Complex associations have formed around salads because they’re often considered one of the quintessential “healthy” foods.
 Like most things in nutrition, though, it’s not that simple.
 There are near-countless enjoyable options for meals and snacks that can be both delicious and nourishing.
-Enduring a food you hate just because it’s nutrient-dense isn’t a healthy mindset.
-Having salads instead of a full meal to cut calories isn’t necessarily healthy either.
-Also, if gastrointestinal symptoms are present, a bowl of raw food can worsen symptoms like diarrhea, bloating, etc. To clear things up, I made some lists:
+Losing joy by only eating foods we don’t like just because they’re nutrient-dense isn’t a healthy mindset.
+Having salads instead of a full meal to cut calories isn’t necessarily “healthy” either.
+Also, if gastrointestinal symptoms are present, a bowl of raw food can worsen symptoms like diarrhea, bloating, and more.